 The Department of Energy suggests that a new air conditioner with a SEER rating of 16 could save you up to 20% on your cooling costs.
 If you use an older system with a SEER rating of 10, you can save up to 50%.

-For a new furnace, the Department of Energy estimates that an AFUE rating of 90% may save you up to 30% on your heating bill.
+For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% may save you up to 30% on your heating bill.

 So, this Earth Day, we invite you to consider ways you can make your home's HVAC system more energy efficient.
 Not only will it save you money, but it will also protect the environment!